AditiLatane/Unified-Mentor-Project-4/README.md

         1. Male : 64%
         2. Female : 36%

 ● Trend of Medals Over Years:
-        We visualized the trend of medal wins over the years, that shows the increasing graph and a significant increase, peaking at over 2000 medals in 2000.
+        1. We visualized the trend of medal wins over the years.
+        2. That shows the increasing graph and a significant increase, peaking at over 2000 medals in 2000.

 ● Predictive Analysis:
-       Random forest performs best with 73.49% accuracy.
+        1. Random forest performs best with 73.49% accuracy.